tsbmediaventure/ConsCent-docs/docs/mobile/android.md

 ConsCent Plugin for developers
 ======================

 This is a step by step guide to include ConsCent Plugin in your app.
-This plugin is developed in Kotlin and supports both Java and Kotlin languages.
+This plugin is developed in Kotlin and supports both Java and Kotlin languages and supports `Api 23 (Android 6.0)` and above..

 ### Step-1
 Copy plugin's aar file to your libs folder and add it in your app level build gradle file.